eZmaxinc/eZmax-SDK-csharp/docs/FieldEEzsignfoldertypeCompletion.md

 # eZmaxApi.Model.FieldEEzsignfoldertypeCompletion
-Indicates if the Ezsigndocument is completed when all signatures of this Ezsigndocument were applied or when all signatures of all Ezsigndocument  were applied
+Indicates if the Ezsigndocument is completed when all signatures of this Ezsigndocument were applied or when all signatures of all Ezsigndocument were applied.
+When eEzsignfoldertypeCompletion equals PerEzsignfolderStepSync, the document steps are synchronized.
+All documents move to a new step when all forms or signatures from the previous step have been completed for all documents.

 ## Properties